Vinesma/.dotfiles/install/README.md

 ### Setting up SSH

-For ssh, we have to indentify what machine you want to use as a `client` and which you want to use as a `server`.
+For ssh, we have to identify what machine you want to use as a `client` and which you want to use as a `server`.
 Most configuration will be done in the `server`.

 `server`: